yiisoft/arrays/README.md

 from the collection modifiers are applied first so you get modified data.

-When merging collections using `ArrayHelper::merge()` or `$collection->mergeWith()` original arrays and modifers are merged separately.
+When merging collections using `ArrayHelper::merge()` or `$collection->mergeWith()` original arrays and modifiers are merged separately.

 Example of use: